elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- {:.pr.i} Kohol without languor the jaded atmosphere empty-doored miraculously holds a sneer of precious achiote.
+- {:.pr.i} Kohol without languor, the jaded, empty-doored atmosphere miraculously holds a sneer of precious achiote.
 A compass dies of convulsion in the moorlands, a bowl of milk at the end of the world.

 - {:.sp} The Man Reciter.

-- {:.i2} In the forest the murderers flow down laughter gushing and the
+- {:.i2} Killers stream down the forests, gushing with spring laughter
-- rivers without signals weave the fleshy adventure of virulent travels
+- unmarked rivers weaving the fleshy adventure of virulent travels
-- nomadic blood flirting with deaths and genesis
+- nomadic blood flirting with death and genesis
-- wastes from the bottom of the pierced stones and the night of ages
+- refuse from the bottom of pierced stones, and from the night of ages
 - the deadly laughter of cavernous mummies

 - {:.sp} The Chorus.

 - Saint-Domingue!
 Saint-Domingue!

 *(The scene has changed abruptly.
-We are in Saint-Domingue, the walls of Le Cap are besieged by the Black army of Dessalines ... cannon shots ... fumes ... pieces of collapsed wall ... a Black general on horseback is surrounded by a large number of officers ... armed troops ready to move.)*
+We are in Saint-Domingue, the walls of Le Cap are besieged by the Black army of Dessalines ... cannon shots ... fumes ... pieces of collapsed wall ... a Black General on horseback is surrounded by a large number of officers ... armed troops ready to move.)*

 ---